Who is eligible to apply for this program?

 The full application process must be completed.
 Incomplete applications will not be considered.

-The screenplay does not have to be written by the applicant.
+The screenplay or series does not have to be written by the applicant.
 However, when an outside writer's material is used, all necessary rights must be obtained from the author and submitted with application materials, including the rights to adapt previously existing material.
-Please include this signed agreement with your application if you are submitting a screenplay by an outside writer - email signed agreement to DWWinfo@AFI.com.
+Please include this signed agreement with your application if you are submitting a screenplay by an outside writer — email signed agreement to DWWinfo@AFI.com.

 I have a writing partner and am interested in co-directing with her.
 Can we apply as a team?